Products

 Want to offer your team a powerful workplace pension solution?

-Yonder offers Irish Life EMPOWER Personal Lifestyle Strategy (Empower PLS).
+Kota offers Irish Life EMPOWER Personal Lifestyle Strategy (Empower PLS)

 It’s a defined contribution pension scheme to help employees manage investment risks and direct their investment into appropriate funds or equities that best match their retirement needs.

-Join Yonder and ensure your employees don't worry about retirement again!
+Join Kota and ensure your employees don't worry about retirement again!

 Read more exciting content like this in our blog!